Travel safely with Welcome Pickups

 Benefits of Booking an Oslo Transfer in Advance

 Finding a taxi in Oslo may not be the easiest task during cold months or after midnight.
 If you want to see this architectural wonderland in all its glory, then don’t put your transportation on the back burner.
-Our friendly and knowledgeable driver will show you around the city and take you from point A to B conveniently and effortlessly.
+Our friendly and knowledgeable drivers will show you around the city and take you from point A to B conveniently and effortlessly, with our 24/7 availability.
 Travel like royalty with Welcome and book a taxi in advance today.

 Oslo Taxi Tips